Tuesday, December 25, 2007

 Monday, December 10, 2007

-Dissipation, Drunkenness and Doubts
+Dissipation, Drunkenness, and Doubts

-Be careful, or your hearts will be weighed down with dissipation, drunkenness and the anxieties of life, and that day will close on you unexpectedly like a trap.
-Luke 21: 34
+"Be careful, or your hearts will be weighed down with dissipation, drunkenness, and the anxieties of life, and that day will close on you unexpectedly like a trap." — Luke 21:34

 Walking through the mall with my family, we came across a young man selling olive wood carvings of various themes from the Bible.
-Prominent among them were manger scenes in different varieties.
-Among others were Last supper, Christ on the cross, Good Shepherd with a lamb around his shoulders, and many others.
-On the roof of his cart that had all these carvings displayed was a small board that read Bethlehem Christian Families.
+Prominent among them were manger scenes in different varieties, along with representations of the Last Supper, Christ on the cross, and the Good Shepherd with a lamb around his shoulders.
+Displayed on the roof of his cart was a small board that read "Bethlehem Christian Families."

 Sunday, December 09, 2007